and0125/react-native/notes.md

 This is because a button is limited; it can't be used with all the children we would want to.
 Buttons restrict the area a person can click on, and because of that, it's limiting.

 We want a touchable opacity because its not present visually, but we can wrap any component with touchable opacity, and handle clicks on anything contained within that touchable opacity.

+## More Events and States

+We can use these concepts to handle the search bar.

+What we want to do is to update the term searched for that effects the state of the category, from the user input in the search bar.